 Running through all these discussions is the tendency to blame gender imbalances in the sex and dating sphere on superficial symptoms, rather than digging deeper in search of a more fundamental root cause.
 Even the most cursory examination proves such logic to be fatally flawed.

 Missing from this demonization of hook-up culture is a very crucial point.
 What we had before the Tinder era was not much better—at least in terms of respect for women.
-Though the spheres of sex and relationships are positioned as the domain of women, too often male desires set the tone.
 The age in which women were urged to keep their legs closed until marriage wasn’t exactly known as a benchmark of female liberation; and let’s not forget the days when women were literally property to be passed from father to husband.
 Though the spheres of sex and relationships are often positioned as the domain of women, throughout history it’s been clear that, more often than not, male desires set the tone of our romantic entanglements.

 Whatever the dominant relationship model may be, women always seem to be the ones losing out.
 Whether we’re proving our purity by not having sex, or proving our easygoing attitude by always being DTF, it’s the compulsion to adjust our sexual behavior to meet society’s expectations, rather than our own sexual desires, that’s actually damaging.
 Women are taught to use sex as a tool to achieve social capital, rather than an end unto itself.
 It’s this conditioning that has us set up to fail no matter what game we’re playing.